 Run the Telemetry Collector

-You can review the complete list of parameters and commands that Logz.io runs in the background on the Logzio Monitoring GitHub repository.
+You can review the complete list of parameters and commands Logz.io runs in the background on the Logzio Monitoring GitHub repository.

 Manage your Telemetry Collector: